Are you an adviser? Go to Unbiased Pro

 Should you invest a lump sum or regularly?

-One strategy is to spread your investments so that instead of buying at a single price, the level you invest at is averaged out.
+One strategy is to spread your investments so that instead of buying at a single price, the level you invest at is averaged out over time.

-This is known as pound-cost averaging and may protect you against the possibility of a sudden market drop just after you’ve invested.
+This is known as pound-cost averaging, and it may protect you against the possibility of a sudden market drop just after you’ve invested.

 Pound-cost averaging can work well in a falling market, but historically, markets have followed a long-term upward trend despite periods of slower growth or contractions, so you could find yourself buying as stocks and share prices increase.